1. Introduction: Revolutionizing Fabric Handling with Terial Magic

 Application Technique:

-1. Hold the bottle 6–10 inches from the fabric at a 45-degree angle.
+- Hold 6–10 inches away at a 45-degree angle.

-4. Check for blotchy areas and re-spray as needed.
+- Re-spray blotchy areas as needed.

 3.2 Drying and Ironing for Optimal Results

-Air-Drying Method (Recommended):
+Air-Drying (Recommended):

-- Allow 10–15 minutes for complete drying (humidity may affect timing).
+- Allow 10–15 minutes (humidity may vary timing).

 Accelerated Ironing Method: